masc3d/btrfs-sxbackup/README.rst

 Setup
 =====
-* when using ssh, public/private key authentication should be set up
+* When using ssh, public/private key authentication should be set up

 Usage examples
 ==============